multitudes/oldmultitudes.github.io/_posts/2019-01-17-Regular Expressions Primer.markdown

 {% highlight python %}

 import re

 string = 'data/oxford-iiit-pet/images/american_bulldog_146.jpg'

 pat = r'([^/]+)_\d+.jpg$'

 pat = re.compile(pat)

 print(pat.search(string).group(1))

+# we get this result and not the whole string,
+# because on the previous expression, we requested 'group 1' which is
+# that part of the regex with the parentheses
 >american_bulldog

 {% endhighlight %}